NaDasai/ddiary/README.md

 Add notes (display transactions notes)
 Take a loan. (show the ones we can)

+## Bugs
+NaN in ETH price
+Table of transactions not displayed well
+Auth doesn't work

 ## To follow along

 You will need